What is Malaria?

 Anti-malaria medication does not prevent mosquito bites, or parasites from getting into your body.
 Once inside your blood, the parasites multiply.
 The medication stops the parasites from multiplying.

-You must continue to take your anti-malaria medication from 3 days to 4 weeks after leaving the area at risk of malaria.
+You must continue to take your anti-malaria medication until it is finished, even after your return to Canada.
 The length of time depends on which drug you are prescribed, and whether you return home or travel to another destination.
 If the medication is not taken for the recommended length of time, the parasites may start to multiply in your blood and make you sick.

 Even when taking anti-malaria medication, there is a small chance of developing the illness, sometimes months later.
-If you develop a fever within 1 year of your return home, or other symptoms such as constant headaches, muscle aches and weakness, vomiting or diarrhea, speak with your health care provider about your travels.
-Early diagnosis can prevent serious complications.
+If you develop a fever within 1 year of your return home, or other symptoms such as constant headaches, muscle aches and weakness, vomiting or diarrhea, speak with your health care provider immediately about your travels.
+Malaria is treatable with early diagnosis and prompt treatment, which can also prevent serious complications.

 How can I protect myself from malaria if I am pregnant?

-Pregnant women should avoid travel to areas where anti-malarial medications are required.
+Pregnant women should avoid travel to areas where malaria transmission occurs.
 If travel cannot be avoided, pregnant women should visit their health care provider or a travel clinic to find out if there is a safe medication.
 Pregnant women should not take certain anti-malaria medications.
 There are now medications approved for infants.

 Pregnant women and children should also be extra careful to avoid mosquito bites.
 The effects of malaria are more severe among pregnant women, developing babies, and children.
 A pregnant woman and her baby with malaria are at higher risk of dying from the disease.